The Importance of Cybersecurity for Physical Security Providers

 By partnering with MSSPs (such as Global Tech Partners), security providers can add recurring revenue streams, increase customer loyalty, and elevate their market position from installer to integrator of trust.

 Put simply, physical security companies are the bridge between the physical and digital worlds.
-As trusted one-stop providers for all things security, they are uniquely positioned to expand their services to include cybersecurity, protecting not only the systems they install, but also the IT infrastructure that supports them and the wider corporate attack surface.
-For both new and existing clients, this means going beyond cameras and access control to ensure every layer of security, physical and digital, is protected as part of a unified, resilient security posture.
+As trusted one-stop providers for all things security, they are uniquely positioned to expand their services to include cybersecurity.
+This protects not only the systems they install but also the IT infrastructure that supports them and the wider corporate attack surface.

 Comments